What Is A High IQ Score?

 Advantages of a High IQ

-The advantages of having a high IQ score include the following:
+The advantages of having a high IQ score include brain fitness and performance.

 Athletes have known for a long time that athletic performance benefits from targeted training that has a scientific basis.
 Scientific has revolutionized sporting achievement.
 The same approach is now being applied to the brain, to optimize its performance.